The cost to build this 500 sq. ft. ADU in California is approximately $133,100

 Construction Type

 Converting existing space (like a guest house, attic, basement, or garage) is typically less expensive than new construction.
-For such conversion projects, construction, labor, and materials costs can range from $125-350/sqft.
-New construction project costs may range from $250-400/sqft.
+For such conversion projects, construction, labor, and material costs can range from $125 to $350 per square foot.
+New construction project costs may range from $250 to $400 per square foot.

 ADU conversion may be less expensive because it reuses the existing foundation, walls, and roof rather than building a new structure.
 New construction ADUs may also be subject to additional requirements, like installing fire sprinklers and solar panels.
 Therefore, we estimate a +15% cost increase for new construction projects.